vitiral/bridge-rpc/README.md

     - functions can have user-defined events of when they drop values (i.e. timeout, buffer fullness, etc)
-    - functions can store an index and only run when the index matches the `cx_id` given in the RPC, guaranteing that functions cannot be run twice accidentally.
+    - functions can store an index and only run when the index matches the `cx_id` of the RPC, guaranteing that functions cannot be run twice accidentally.

-The library will be split up into several crates:
+The library will be split up into several libraries/crates:
 - bridge-constants: provides generated constants for multiple languages
 - bridge-logic-rs: contains core rust data types and logic handlers to implement the protocol.